 Credit Life Protection can pay off the outstanding balance on your credit card account in the event of your death, removing these worries from your loved ones.

 Critical Illness Protection is a living benefit, which means that the outstanding balance on your credit card account can be paid in the event you are diagnosed with a covered critical illness (specifically heart attack, cancer, or stroke).

 If you already have Life Protection, you may want to add Critical Illness coverage or consider joint coverage if you have a secondary cardholder on your account.

-29¢ for every $100 of your outstanding account balance if you enroll in single Life coverage
+29¢ for every $100 of your outstanding account balance if you enrol in single Life coverage

-52¢ for every $100 of your outstanding account balance if you enroll in joint coverage
+52¢ for every $100 of your outstanding account balance if you enrol in joint coverage

 Coverage up to

 In this section, we have attempted to explain clearly and briefly the coverage available under this plan.

 Coverage is subject to specific limitations and exclusions, including age restrictions, as described in the Certificate of Scotiabank MasterCard Credit Insurance, which you will receive upon purchase.
 Please refer to the Certificate for additional details.

 Insurance is underwritten by Scotia Insurance Caribbean Limited and offered through Scotiabank & Trust (Cayman) Ltd,, broker for Scotia Insurance Caribbean Limited